dd32/td-gh-ex/readme.txt

 == Copyright ==

-Renden WordPress Theme, Copyright 2017 Think Up Themes Ltd Renden is distributed under the terms of the GNU GPL
+Renden WordPress Theme, Copyright 2019 Think Up Themes Ltd Renden is distributed under the terms of the GNU GPL

-Demo images are licensed under CC0 1.0 Universal (CC0 1.0) and available from http://unsplash.com/

 The following opensource projects, graphics, fonts, API's or other files as listed have been used in developing this theme.
 Thanks to the author for the creative work they made.
 All creative works are licensed as being GPL or GPL compatible.